AwesomestCode/manuscript-api-docs/docs/collection.md

 ---

-title: Collections
+title: "Collections"
-description: The collection is the base resource in the application.
+description: "The collection is the base resource in the application."

 ---